apostrophecms/docs/docs/reference/modules/express.md

 You may need to use this feature when implementing `POST` form submissions that do not send the header.

+## Environment variables

+### `APOS_LOG_ALL_ROUTES`

+If `APOS_LOG_ALL_ROUTES` is a nonempty string, Apostrophe will log the journey of each request through various middleware functions, often ending in a route.
+These messages appear on the server console.
+This is helpful when a URL does not seem to be reaching the intended [API route](../guide/../module-api/module-overview.md#restapiroutes-self).

+Note that not every request ends in a route, as it is possible for middleware to redirect a request or send a response on its own.

 ## Related documentation

 - [Custom express routes](/reference/module-api/module-overview.md#routes-self)